 What Not to Say to Your Insurance Company

 While it is okay to share basic information, talking about specific details could put your case at risk.
-Do not discuss these topics until you first speak with your lawyer:
+Some riskier topics include:

 - What happened to cause the accident